erikenrique/movietime/README.md

 # MovieTime 🎥

-A web application designed for movie enthusiasts to create and share reviews, rate their favorite movies, and engage in discussions on central movie pages.
-MovieTime makes it easy to keep all your movie opinions and discussions in one place.
+A place to create and share reviews, rate favorite movies, and chat about anything movies.
+MovieTime makes it easy to keep all your movie opinions and discussions in one place!

 ---

 ## Features 🌟

-- **Browse Movies**: Search and filter through an extensive database of movies by title, genre, and release year.
+- **Browse Movies**: Search and filter through an extensive database of movies (powered by the TMDB API)
 - **Detailed Information**: Access comprehensive details about your favorite movies, including ratings, cast, and plot summaries.
 - **Watchlist Management**: Save movies to your personalized watchlist to keep track of what to watch next.
 - **Responsive Design**: Optimized for use across devices – mobile, tablet, or desktop.